 Iconography still thrives today, as evidenced by Russia’s multiplying Orthodox churches.
 For example, on a high point of Petropavlovsk, overlooking snow-capped volcanic mountains and the sparkling sea, construction of Holy Trinity Cathedral started in 2001 and finished in 2010.
 While the Orthodox Church was popular in the Kamchatka Peninsula in the 19th century, it mostly disappeared after the 1917 Bolshevik Revolution, until a resurgence in the 1990s.
 When church leader Patriarch Krill consecrated Holy Trinity Cathedral, he said, “The faith boosts people’s morale, helping them stay afloat in times of trouble.”
 Now the peninsula has five churches.

 As architects work on large projects like cathedrals, individual artists still find meaning in painting icons.
 “It is a living, breathing tradition actively being created and venerated in all Orthodox churches,” says Russell.
 Gold is still paramount among Orthodox decorations, from the huge dome of a cathedral down to the saint’s halo on an icon.
 “Gold being a most precious metal, reflective of light and untarnished, is a symbol of purity, eternity and sovereignty,” Russell says.
 “Being precious, it can also be interpreted as a gift to the divine from humans and vice versa.”
-Both in the sacred settings of Russian Orthodox churches and in secular museums, icons inspire viewers with their beauty, craftsmanship and that spark of the divine.
+Both in the sacred settings of Russian church architecture and in secular museums, icons inspire viewers with their beauty, craftsmanship and that spark of the divine.